 Education Summary for Managers

-For most cyber security managers, earning a bachelor’s degree in cybersecurity will provide the perspective candidate with the best management and leadership skills needed to achieve success.
-There is also a masters degree option as well.
+For most cyber security managers, earning a bachelor’s degree in cybersecurity will provide the prospective candidate with the best management and also leadership skills needed to achieve success.
+There is also a master’s degree option as well.
 To find the best resources available for professionals in the cybersecurity field, check out this link.

 - Top 10 Online Cyber Security Degree Programs

 - 10 Online Information Security Master’s

 - 25 Cyber Security Podcasts

 - Top 25 Free Online Security Courses